souhil25/any-llm/README.md

 ## [Supported Providers](https://mozilla-ai.github.io/any-llm/providers)

+## Key Features

+`any-llm` offers:
+- **Simple, unified interface** - one function for all providers, switch models with just a string change
+- **Developer friendly** - full type hints for better IDE support and clear, actionable error messages
+- **Leverages official provider SDKs** when available, reducing maintenance burden and ensuring compatibility
+- **Stays framework-agnostic** so it can be used across different projects and use cases
+- **Actively maintained** - we use this in our own product ([any-agent](https://github.com/mozilla-ai/any-agent)) ensuring continued support
+- **No Proxy or Gateway server required** so you don't need to deal with setting up any other service to talk to whichever LLM provider you need.

 ## Motivation

 The landscape of LLM provider interfaces presents a fragmented ecosystem with several challenges that `any-llm` aims to address: